Edward Nyarko became the officer in charge of public health at the Ghana armed forces base hospital in Accra in 2008.

 He oversaw the rotation of peacekeeping troops in affected West African countries without incident.

 - Biosecurity measures to reduce influenza infections in military barracks in Ghana with Agbenohevi et al, BMC Research Notes 8:14 DOI 10.1186/s13104-014-0956-0, 2015

 - Imported Lassa fever: a report of 2 cases in Ghana with Kyei et al, in BMC Infectious Diseases 15:217 DOI 10.1186/s12879-015-0956-2, 2015

 - Novel, Potentially Zoonotic Paramyxoviruses from the African Straw Coloured Fruit Bat Eidolon helvum with Baker et al, Journal of Virology p.
 1348–1358 February 2013 Volume 87 Number 3, 2013

-- Mannerings et al (2016) Exposure to Bat-Associated Bartonella spp. among Humans and Other Animals, Ghana Emerging Infectious Diseases, Vol. 22, No. 5, May 2016.
+- Exposure to Bat-Associated Bartonella spp. among Humans and Other Animals, Ghana with Mannerings et al, in Emerging Infectious Diseases, Vol. 22, No. 5, May 2016.